simark/gnu-changelog-tools/changelog-git-amend/README.md

 commit.
 It can also be used in conjunction with git rebase to apply the operation on many commits.

+The ChangeLog content should be laid out this way:

+path/to/ChangeLog:

+        * ChangeLog content...

+path/to/otherChangeLog:

+        * Other ChangeLog content...

 Example
 -------